helpermethod/idiomatic-groovy/README.md

 ## Strings

-* Use String interpolation for concatenation
+* Use string interpolation for concatenation

 ```groovy
 def lang = 'Groovy'